Dashboard Guide

 Section titled “Overview”The dashboard provides:

-- Visual editors for all field types (string, text, number, boolean, array)
+- Visual editors for all field types (string, text, number, boolean, array, image, location, color, markdown, calendar)

 - Field type management — change a field’s type via the metadata system